This sweet basil pesto recipe is just a blend of the freshly-picked green herb, nuts and olive oil; and some grated hard cheese.

 Toss a few leaves daily into your green salad for a different flavour.
 But to get the heady scent of a sweet basil pesto recipe you do need to make a little effort to prepare this wonderful condiment.

-It will make the difference between the family eating the salad and turning up their noses in disgust.
+It may make the difference between some families eating the salad and turning up their noses in disgust.

 Chew your food thoroughly; surprisingly it's one of the benefits of enjoying a salad daily.
-Researchers have found that eating food that has to be masticated means we are less likely to get dementia.
+Researchers have found that eating meals that have to be masticated will mean we are less likely to get dementia.

 Thoroughly indoctrinating our children in the importance of whole foods is the responsibility of every parent.
 Amongst many other natural dishes that means this sweet basil pesto recipe with a colourful salad should regularly be on the cards.